 The Criminal Justice Council presents:

-Supported with funding through the U.S. Department. of Justice, Office of Justice Programs, Office for Victims of Crime, VOCA-Victim Assistance Grant Program Award #2016-VA-GX-0058.
+This event is supported with funding through the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, VOCA-Discretionary Training Grant #2018-V3-GX-0084.

 The Criminal Justice Council presents the Delaware Victim Assistance Academy!
 Based on the National Victim Assistance Academy model, the CJC brings a premier training and education program for new and beginning victim assistance providers that is specific to Delaware.